 Creating an accessible version of your questionnaire

-Our Accessibility Statement and further information on the various checkpoints referenced in this worksheet can be found at https://www.snapsurveys.com/snap-surveys-accessibility-statement/
+Please read our Accessibility Statement that covers further information on the various points referenced in this worksheet.

 Setting the Accessibility options